 Finally, note that the regional minister can adjust the start and end dates of the winter truce depending on the weather.

 Have you had your electricity cut off for non-payment in winter?
 Do you dispute your supplier’s reasons for terminating your contract and believe the response is excessive?
-Contact the company to try to find an amicable solution.
+Contact the company so that you can try to find an amicable solution.

-Want to know more about what happens next?
-Don’t hesitate to call our team on 0800 37 369, from Monday to Friday between 9 am and 12.30 pm or 1.30 and 5.30 pm.
+If you would like to know more about what happens next, please to call our team on 0800 37 456 from Monday to Friday, from 9.00am to 12.30 pm and from 1.30pm to 5.30 pm.